Guide for Voting Assistance Officers

 Determining voting residency

 To vote in U.S. elections, citizens must have a legal voting residence address in a State or territory.
-The issue of voting residence can be complex, depending on individual circumstances.
+The issue of voting residence depend on individual circumstances.

 A voting residence establishes the jurisdiction to which the citizen must submit voting materials.

 For Uniformed Service members and their eligible family members: For voting purposes, legal voting residence can be in the State or territory where the individual last resided prior to entering military service or the State or territory that the individual has since claimed as their legal residence.
 Even though the individual no longer maintains formal ties to that residence, the address determines their proper voting jurisdiction.
 To claim a new legal residence, an individual must have simultaneous physical presence and intend to return to that location as their primary residence.Uniformed Service members and their eligible family members may change their residence every time they change permanent duty stations, or they may keep their residence at their previous location.
-This may mean that the family's Uniformed Service member has a different voting residence than his/her family members.
+This may mean that the family's Uniformed Service member has a different voting residence than his/her family members, because family members do not automatically assume the residence of the member.

 Individuals should consult a legal assistance officer if they are not sure of their voting residence, because there are usually other factors that should be considered besides voting.